O-Pee-Chee: Acquisition and licensing

 In 2006, Upper Deck acquired the rights to the O-Pee-Chee brand to revive it with new trading card products.
 Upper Deck's initial O-Pee-Chee Hockey product was released during the 2006-07 season, and has continuously produced licensed hockey cards under various brands, including O-Pee-Chee, to this day, though not strictly for the Canadian market.

 To extend Upper Deck's use of the O-Pee-Chee brand, they released a 1969 retro-styled O-Pee-Chee insert in 2008 Upper Deck Baseball.
 This continued again a year later with a 1975-inspired insert in 2009 Upper Deck Baseball.
 Upper Deck further expanded the brand's presence in 2009 by also introducing a full set release with the O-Pee-Chee name.
 That year's O-Pee-Chee Baseball set featured a large checklist, classic grey card stock, and a more generically vintage-inspired design.

 Between 2008-2010, the O-Pee-Chee brand became the center of a lawsuit between Upper Deck and Topps.
 Topps accused Upper Deck of designing their new cards to be too similar to their classic O-Pee-Chee card designs from prior decades.
 The two parties settled and Upper Deck refrained from reusing old Topps/O-Pee-Chee designs in future products.
 In 2010, Upper Deck lost its Major League Baseball license, and as a result, there still hasn't been a new baseball O-Pee-Chee product released since 2009.

-Vintage O-Pee-Chee cards are much sought-after today for their market value, and cards for popular players command high prices, particularly in top condition.
+Vintage O-Pee-Chee cards are sought-after for their market value, and cards of popular players, when in good condition, may command high prices.